V-Sekai/manuals/decisions/20230123-publish-godot-vrm-4.md

-#  Publish Godot VRM for Godot 4 for production use
+# Proposed: Publish Godot VRM for Godot 4 for production use

 - Status: proposed <!-- draft | proposed | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,